 TINA: She had her backpack and she was wearing her yellow dress.
 She ran out to a car and there was that girl, waiting for her.

 BEN: What girl?

 TINA: Her girlfriend.
 Andrea?
 Adriana?
 That bitch.
-She was wearing a Yankees cap.
-Who does that?
 You could see them plain as day from the bathroom window.

 BEN: What kind of car?
 A new one?